Upper School Curriculum

 Algebra II/Trigonometry

-In this course, students will study in greater depth basic algebraic topics and also learn the fundamentals of new material, such as higher order polynomials, probability, transformations, imaginary numbers, logarithms, sequences and series, and trigonometry.
-These expanded and new topics will be applied to model and solve real-life situations through algebraic techniques and appropriate use of graphing calculators.
+In this course, students will study, in greater depth, basic algebraic topics and also learn the fundamentals of new material, such as higher order polynomials, probability, transformations, imaginary numbers, logarithms, sequences and series and trigonometry.
+These expanded and new topics will be applied to model and solve real-life situations through algebraic techniques and the appropriate use of graphing calculators.
 Rigorous and challenging, this course demands consistent and focused daily preparation.

 Prerequisite: Teacher recommendation based on Geometry/ Honors Geometry achievement and Algebra I performance